ninguemrj/Inverter-Communicator/README.md

 This application based on ESP32, using Serial2 or SoftwareSerial for communicate with MPP Solar inverters, PowMR and another China brands.

+code starts with src/main.cpp

+files in use (at the moment):
+src/main.cpp
+include/lib_lcd_helper.h

+not all files are in use (yet)!

 Used modules:
 - ESP32
 - MAX232 DB9 Male